rquartararo/palet/README.md

 # palet
-A artist platform for shareing materials and techniques.
+An artist platform for shareing materials and techniques.